4 Mistakes to Avoid When Designing a Home OfficeMay 23, 2019

 The overall look, feel, and atmosphere of your home office are important, but ignoring the details is a big mistake and an all-too-common one.
 Subpar lighting, uncomfortable chairs, not enough storage, poor cord management, and more are all consequences and frustrations you may end up with if you ignore the details in your home office.

-Instead, take the time to think about the light you prefer and need.
+Instead, take the time to think about the light you prefer and need, and the home office lighting ideas that will help you get it.
 Include a few windows for natural lighting and install a dimmer switch that allows you to adjust the brightness of the room to what you need throughout the day.
 Also, take the time to find a comfortable desk chair, think about your storage needs, and explore some home office decor ideas that will help personalize the space.

 Mistake #4 – Focusing Too Much on a Traditional “Office” Look